joomla/Manual/docs/using-core-functions/quicktasklink.md

 	[..]
 </administration>
 ```
-Sometimes it is useful to add so called <strong>quicktask link</strong> which enables an action calling fromthe menuy without first visiting the Overview.
+Sometimes it is useful to add so called <strong>quicktask link</strong> which enables an action calling from the menu without first visiting the Overview.
 You can see this for Joomla core components, for example articles in com_content, here the quicktask is the plus icon and lets you add a new article in a single click.
 Your menu link is added in the manfest file during installation.